Geo4D: Leveraging Video Generators for Geometric 4D Scene Reconstruction: Experiments

 \subsection{Qualitative Comparison}

-\paragraph{4D Reconstruction.}
+\paragraph{4D reconstruction.}

 We compare \shortname with the state-of-the-art MonST3R method on the DAVIS~\cite{Huang_2016} dataset.
-Upgrading from pair-wise alignment as in MonsST3R to our group-wise alignment improves temporal consistency, leading to a more stable and globally coherent 4D reconstruction of point maps and camera trajectory, particularly in highly dynamic scenes.
-As shown in the top row in~\cref{fig:compare}, \shortname successfully tracks in 4D the racing car, whereas MonST3R struggles due to the rapid motion between pairs of images.
-Furthermore, probably because of the strong prior captured by the pre-trained video generative model, \shortname correctly reconstructs the reflection of the flamingo in the water (second row in~\cref{fig:compare}), whereas MonST3R misinterprets the reflection as a foreground object, resulting in incorrect depth.
+Upgrading from pairwise alignment as in MonST3R to our group-wise alignment improves temporal consistency, leading to a more stable and globally coherent 4D reconstruction of point maps and camera trajectory, particularly in highly dynamic scenes.
+As shown in the top row of~\cref{fig:compare}, \shortname successfully tracks the racing car in 4D, whereas MonST3R struggles due to the rapid motion between pairs of images.
+Furthermore, likely due to the strong prior captured by the pre-trained video generative model, \shortname correctly reconstructs the reflection of the flamingo in the water (second row in~\cref{fig:compare}), whereas MonST3R misinterprets the reflection as a foreground object, resulting in incorrect depth.

 \tableStride